 Ignorance is to mistake temporary for eternal, suffering for pleasure, the trivial for the essential.

-As an example of confusion between pleasure and pain is greed that makes us dig into a cookie jar because it tastes so good.
-We tend to forget about weight gain, disease, and everything that comes with overeating.
+An example of confusion between pleasure and pain is greed, which makes us dig into a cookie jar because it tastes so good.
+As a result, we tend to forget about weight gain, disease, and everything that comes with overeating.

 2) Confusion Manifests As Pride and Vanity.